-Industry Description of industry Buffer distance in metres and qualifying notes 00 , Premises on which pigs are fed, watered and housed in outside paddocks or enclosures.
-1,000 for all extensive piggeries.
+Indust ry Description of industry Buffer and qu in metres tes Piggel extens Premises on which pigs are fed, watered and housed in outside paddocks or enclosures.
+1,000 piggeri all extensive

 The buffer distances included in the EGROP 2013 and the APL Fact Sheet 2011 are specific to rotational outdoor piggery operations (free-range) and these guidelines are more up to date and relevant when proposing to develop rotational outdoor piggeries.
 The guidelines include the latest scientific data and provide specific advice on buffer requirements for rotational outdoor piggeries.
 Rotational outdoor piggeries are seen as intensive due to their method of operation even though they may be on a large property.